datacentricdesign/iob22/index.md

 ### 07 Shared Pomodoro

-In the eigth Python programming assignment, you will develop the state-machine algorithm of a Pomodoro time-tracker.
-You will make your web application more dynamic with the use of web sockets and let you Python progam run several processes in parallel using `threads`.
+In the seventh Python programming assignment, you develop the state-machine algorithm of a Pomodoro time-tracker.
+You make your web application more dynamic with the use of web sockets and let your Python programme runs several processes in parallel using `threads`.

 Thread
 {: .label .label-green }

-SVG
-{: .label .label-yellow }

 Web Socket
 {: .label .label-red }